hirosystems/clarinet/README.md

             anchor-block-only: true
 ```

 As you can see, clarinet will remap the external contract to our Devnet address.
-In addition it will aslo create a copy of it in the folder `requirements`
+In addition it will also create a copy of it in the folder `requirements`

 ### Deploy contracts to Devnet / Testnet / Mainnet